windmill-labs/windmilldocs/docs/reference/index.md

 executions of the same Script.
 This is what enables Flows to watch for changes in most event watching scenarios.
 The pattern is as follows:

-- retrieve the last internal state or, if undefined, assume it is the first execution
+- Retrieve the last internal state or, if undefined, assume it is the first execution.
-- retrieve the current state in the external system you are watching, e.g. the list of users having starred your repo or the maximum ID of posts on Hacker News
+- Retrieve the current state in the external system you are watching, e.g. the list of users having starred your repo or the maximum ID of posts on Hacker News.
-- calculate the difference between the current state and the last internal state.
+- Calculate the difference between the current state and the last internal state.
 This difference is what you will want to act upon.
-- set the new internal state as the current state so that you do not process the elements you just processed
+- Set the new internal state as the current state so that you do not process the elements you just processed.
-- return the differences calculated previously so that you can process them in the next steps.
-You will likely want to `forloop` over the items and trigger one Flow per item.
-This is exactly the pattern used when your Flow is in the mode of "Watching changes regularly"
+- Return the differences calculated previously so that you can process them in the next steps.
+You will likely want to [forloop](../flows/12_flow_loops.md) over the items and trigger one Flow per item.
+This is exactly the pattern used when your Flow is in the mode of "Watching changes regularly".

 The convenience functions do this in TypeScript are: